ansibleguy/infra_docker_minimal/README.md

 # Docker Setup
-Ansible role to set-up basic docker on a linux host
+Ansible Role to deploy a basic docker installation on a linux server.

 **Tested:**